story000/anlp-spring2025-hw1/README.md

 # Min-Llama Assignment
-by Vijay Viswanathan (based on the previous [minbert-assignment](https://github.com/neubig/minbert-assignment))
+Acknowledgement: This assignment is based on the corresping assignment of Fall 2024 offering, by Vijay Viswanathan (based on the previous [minbert-assignment](https://github.com/neubig/minbert-assignment))

 This is an exercise in developing a minimalist version of Llama2, part of Carnegie Mellon University's [CS11-711 Advanced NLP](http://phontron.com/class/anlp2024/).